Updated for 2026 OBBBA — No Tax on OT & Tips

 Step 1: Gross Income

 Enter your annual salary.
 The calculator handles all pay frequencies — weekly, bi-weekly, semi-monthly, and monthly.
+Want a state-specific breakdown?
+Try our state calculator directory.

 Step 2: OBBBA Deductions

 The 2026 OBBBA exempts $12,500 in overtime and $25,000 in tips from federal income tax.
-Enter yours to see your exact savings.
+See our No Tax on Overtime by State guide for full state-by-state rules.

 Step 3: Federal Tax Brackets